Prime Day is days away — here’s how to crush it with early deals

-With the clock ticking down to Prime Day, it’s time to start making preparations.
-If you expect to meander over to Amazon’s home page on the day-of and snatch up some of the most coveted products at a steep discount, you’ll most likely be disappointed.
+With Prime Day only 24 hours away, it’s time to start making preparations.
+If you expect to meander over to Amazon’s home page tomorrow and snatch up some of the most coveted products at a steep discount, you’ll most likely be disappointed.

 The sheer volume of discounts and products can be overwhelming, making the event challenging to navigate without a plan.
 Not to worry — we’re detailing everything you need to know about Amazon Prime Day 2021.